Welcome to OSHA's Fall Prevention Campaign

 PROVIDE the right equipment

-Different ladders and scaffolds are appropriate for different jobs.
-Always provide workers with the kind they need to get the job done safely.
-For roof work, there are many ways to prevent falls.
-If workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
-Make sure the PFAS fits, and regularly inspect all fall protection equipment to ensure it's still in good condition and safe to use.
+Use the right ladder or scaffold to get the job done safely.
+For roof work, if workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
+Make sure the PFAS fits, and regularly inspect it for safe use.

 TRAIN everyone to use the equipment safely